Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Introduction

 \section{Introduction}

-Multiple star systems are common, and vary in mass ratio, separation, and evolutionary phase \citep{Duchene2013,Offner2023}.
-The common envelope (CE) binary interaction was originally proposed by \citet{Paczynski1976} as a way to reduce the binary orbital separation and explain the formation of cataclysmic variables, some central stars of planetary nebulae, subdwarf O and B stars with main sequence companions, X-ray binaries, and a host of other binary classes and phenomena \citep{DeMarco2017}.
-These classes all have in common an orbital separation that is smaller than the size of the progenitors of one, or both of today's stars \citep[see][for a review]{Ivanova2013}.
+Mass transfer in binary systems involving a giant donor and a more compact companion remains one of the most significant "black boxes" in modern astrophysics, with implications on our understanding of any evolved binary population \citep[e.g.,][]{DeMarco2017}.
+When a giant star fills its Roche lobe, the stability of the resulting mass transfer is dictated by the response of the donor's radius to mass loss compared to the response of the Roche lobe itself (see for example \citet{Soberman1997} and \citet{Hjellming1987}).
+If the star expands faster than the lobe, the process becomes unstable, leading to a common envelope (CE) phase—a brief, catastrophic episode where the companion is engulfed, leading to dramatic orbital shrinkage or stellar mergers \citep{Ivanova2013}.

+Unlike stars with radiative exteriors, which tend to contract or stay nearly the same size upon mass loss, convective donors have an adiabatic response that causes them to expand as they lose their outer layers.

+This expansion creates a feedback loop: as the star grows, it overfills its Roche lobe even further, leading to even higher mass-loss rates.
+If the Roche lobe cannot expand fast enough to accommodate the growing star—which typically happens if the donor is significantly more massive than its companion—runaway mass transfer ensues, leading to a CE phase.

-In this paper we consider a class of post-red giant branch and post-asymptotic giant branch (post-RGB and post-AGB) stars with main sequence companions with separations of 0.5-3~au and eccentricities in the range 0-0.6 \citep{vanWinckel2025}.
-The orbits (or the periastron distances) are typically small enough to imply a recent phase of Roche lobe overflow (RLOF) that, considering the giant nature of the primary's progenitor star, would likely have resulted in a CE interaction.
+In this paper we consider a class of post-red giant branch and post-asymptotic giant branch (post-RGB and post-AGB) stars with main sequence companions with semi-major axes of $\sim 0.5-4$~au (periods of $\sim100-2000$~days), eccentricities up to 0.6 \citep{vanWinckel2025} and surrounded by a circumbinary disc \citep{oomen_modelling_2019}.

-Yet today's orbital separations and eccentricities are both larger than typical post-CE separations and eccentricities \citep[$\lesssim 30$~\rs\ and zero, respectively;][]{Iaconi2019}.
-All post-RGB and post-AGB binaries have circumbinary discs with masses of approximately 0.01~\ms \citep{oomen_modelling_2019}.
-Their surfaces show a characteristic depletion abundance pattern that indicates accretion of dust-poor material from the circumbinary disc.
-Finally, almost always, a pair of jets is seen to emanate from the companion \citep[e.g.,][]{Bollen2017}, in line with accretion of circumbinary disc material.
+The orbits of these post-RGB and post-AGB binaries are typically small enough to imply a recent phase of Roche lobe overflow (RLOF), because their progenitor RGB and AGB stars were larger than the orbital periastron distance.
+However, a RLOF with a giant should have resulted in a CE interaction with a resulting, much reduced orbital separation, which is not observed for these stars.